Nicholas B. Miller

 M.St.
 (Early Modern History) with distinction, University of Oxford

 B.A.
-(History), first-class honors, University of Durham
+(History), first-class honours, University of Durham

 Research Interests